- Feeling concerned? You’re not alone!

 - email over your child’s asthma action plan and let people know your child will have their blue reliever inhaler with them

-- ask a new babysitter to come round early, or ahead of your night out, so you can talk about your child’s asthma and show them where everything is – including all the contact numbers
+- ask a new babysitter to come round early, or ahead of your night out, so you can talk about your child’s asthma and show them where everything is – including all the emergency contact numbers

 - book in regular catch-ups with your child’s carers, maybe every month or couple of months, or more often if it suits you both.